This Is the Safest Temperature for Your Fridge

 - Spread out your food.
 It seems silly, but keep your food spread out so air can properly flow through the fridge and freezer.
 A fully stocked fridge is more likely to be warmer than a less stocked one.

 - Clean your coils.
 Like other appliances, your fridge might need a little TLC from time to time.
-Make sure to clean the coils at least once per year to keep everything running smoothly.
+Make sure to clean the coils at least once per year to avoid refrigerator repairs.